Darin755/browser-linux/docs/updates.md

-## Browser Linux updates (NOT WORKING - see this [discussion](https://github.com/copy/v86/discussions/685))
+## Browser Linux updates
 - ### The iso for browser linux will be updated from time to time.
 However if you have a saved state it will not be updated.
-That is where the updater comes in
+The updater will notify the user of a newer version
-- ### The updater
+- ### updating
-  - ### The updater check to see if a older version is running.
+  - ### If the user selects *ok* at both prompts the updater will clear saved data and reload the page.
-  - ### If a older version is running the updater will prompt the user for a restart linux. **Data stored in the filesystem will be lost but data stored in /home should be preserved.**
+- ### Opting out
-  - ### Updating save state files: You can just type ```sudo reboot``` and press enter
+  - ### Opting out means that the user will no long have any prompts about updates.
+They can always delete all data and start fresh.
+See [toolbox](toolbox.md)